Zayed Sustainability Prize Celebrates Innovators Driving Global Progress At 2025 Awards

-(MENAFN- AETOSWire) Today, His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE, recognised the 2025 winners of the Zayed Sustainability Prize.
+(MENAFN- Mid-East Info) Abu Dhabi, United Arab Emirates: His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE, recognised the 2025 winners of the Zayed Sustainability Prize.
 Celebrating the transformational impact of 11 pioneering organisations and high schools from across the world, the Prize reflects the UAE's commitment to fostering scalable solutions to global challenges and empowering communities in their pursuit of sustainable prosperity.

 In a Ceremony held during Abu Dhabi Sustainability Week (ADSW) and attended by 11 Heads of State, Ministers, and business leaders, H.H.
 Sheikh Mohamed bin Zayed awarded the winners for their remarkable achievements, encouraging continued innovation in every corner of the globe.